eic/www.epic-eic.org/_collaboration/new_member.md

 You may sign in using:
 - your home institution (preferred, if available through InCommon/eduGAIN)
 - CERN
-- your BNL or SDCC account
+- your BNL or SDCC account.

-If you use a BNL or SDCC account, multi-factor authentication (MFA) must already be [enabled](https://www.sdcc.bnl.gov/information/unified-multi-factor-authentication).
+If you use a BNL or SDCC account, multi-factor authentication (MFA) must already be [enabled](https://www.sdcc.bnl.gov/information/unified-multi-factor-authentication){:target="_blank"}.

 ---

 ##### Step 2.
 Wait for approval

 Your COmanage registration request is typically processed within **one to two business days**.
-You will receive an email once your registration has been approved.  [oai_citation:0‡SCDF Documentation](https://docs.sdcc.bnl.gov/services/comanage/Register_for_SCDF_COmanage/?utm_source=chatgpt.com)
+You will receive an email once your registration has been approved.
+[SCDF Documentation](https://docs.sdcc.bnl.gov/services/comanage/Register_for_SCDF_COmanage/?utm_source=chatgpt.com){:target="_blank"}.

 ---